comrumino/cpp-coursework/notes.md

 * upcast, convert into base class type
 * downcast, by dynamic_cast mostly for debugging
 * base class, should almost always have a virtual destructor (why?)
-* Derived object has a subobject for itself and each base class which allows a reference/pointer to be bound to the base
+* Derived object has a sub-object for itself and each base class which allows a reference/pointer to be bound to the base
 * overloaded operator, redefine the built-in operation---member of class or operand of type class
 * conversion operator, performs class-type/user-defined conversions (judicious, clear, avoid mutual conversions, multiple arith type convs)
 * explicit conversion, implicit conversion restricted to expressions used as a condition
 * function-objects, callable objects (class w/ operator def)---lambdas are function objects
-* function-table, datastructure allowing search of function-objects with the same call signature---function templates
+* function-table, data structure allowing search of function-objects with the same call signature---function templates
 * function-template, library template representing any callable type
 * vectors, contiguous storage can result in reallocation operations and reserve can help reduce the amoritized cost
 * containers, template types that hold a collection of objects such that all objects are the same type